susanev/uw-stars-cse/143/exams/midterm/study-session/recursive-programming.md

 	| `dedup("mississippi");` | `"misisipi"` |
 	| `dedup("puppy");` | `"pupy"` |

 	You may assume that the string is composed entirely of lowercase letters, as in the examples above.
-If you are passed an empty string ("") you should throw an IllegalArgumentException.
+If you are passed an empty string (`""`) you should throw an `IllegalArgumentException`.
 You are not allowed to construct any structured objects other than Strings (no array, ArrayList, StringBuilder, Scanner, etc) and you may not use a while loop, for loop or do/while loop to solve this problem; you must use recursion.